 An Apple Orchard

-Not only are apples colorful and fun, but an early autumn photoshoot is a great time to catch a beautiful shot of the sky.
-Autumn skies are my favorite, with puffy clouds floating on a clear blue background.
-While you’re there, don’t forget to capture one of the cute littlest members of the family munching on a freshly picked apple.
-Even better, for a romantic shot, get two people sharing a bit of an apple across from one another at the same time, like spaghetti and puppies, Lady and the Tramp style!
+If this is an engagement shoot, be sure and have your couple twirl with the sky behind them.
+If you’re shooting a family, don’t forget to capture one of the cute littlest members of the family munching on a freshly picked apple.
+For a romantic shot, get two people sharing a bit of an apple across from one another simultaneously, like spaghetti and puppies, Lady and the Tramp style!
 Action shots are the best!
 And the giggles that will go along with it are even better!

 Autumn Photoshoot Location #3